OxalisCommunity/oxalis/README.md

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).

-<<TODO>> As of version 4.x Oxalis comes with the H2 SQL database embedded.
-In addition to the
-statistics, the message meta data is also stored into the database.
-The pluggable persistence has been removed.
+As of version 4.x Oxalis no longer has any dependency on SQL databases.
+The pluggable persistence has been removed and replaced with a new plugin architecture.

 ## Newest version is Oxalis 4.x

-* Support for MySQL, MS-Sql and Oracle for raw statistics (oxalis.jdbc.dialect property)
-* Support for new EHF and BIS formats based on UBL (OIOUBL, NESUBL, Svefaktura etc)
-* Inbound persistence stores transport metadata as JSON file
 * Inbound persistence stores full payload as XML file (whole SBDH for AS2)
 * Fixed potential issues communicating with "POODLE" patched servers
 * Support for START and all the horrible SOAP libraries has been removed.